pascallaliberte/sharpen.page/_i18n/en/_posts/2019-09-27-rewriting-mental-models-about-introducing-yourself-as-freelancer.md

 Let's rewrite this one:

-* **There must be a way to introduce myself in a way that will be welcomed, that will come at the right time for them.**
+* **There must be a way to introduce myself [in a way that will be welcomed][cold-emails-welcomed], that will come at the right time for them.**

+[cold-emails-welcomed]: {% post_url 2019-05-03-writing-outreach-cold-emails-that-will-be-welcomed %}

 Here, we're just catching and rewriting.
 But we know there are more mental models underneath, that we're just starting.